JanSzafran/GithubUserSearch/README.md

 **This is a simple example of me trying to figure out the Fetch API with vanilla JS**

 ***important:***
-This app isn't responsive, because my goal was to understand how the fetch api works.
+This app isn't responsive, my goal was to understand how the fetch api works.

 <h1>LIVE</h1>